22 Examples of Customer Retention Strategies That Actually Work

 In fact, Zappos even has an office-wide tally of how many gifts and surprises have been sent to customers during the previous month to make sure the whole team is doing their part to show customers how much they're appreciated.

-Saying thank you is a simple customer retention technique, but an effective one that distinguishes faceless websites from beloved brands.
+In my opinion, saying thank you is a simple customer retention technique, but it’s an effective one that distinguishes faceless websites from beloved brands.

 customer retention strategy example: zappos